seungkilee-cs/spektra/README.md

 ## Features

-- **Audio File Upload**: Supports MP3, M4A, FLAC, and more via drag-and-drop or file selection.
+- Audio File Upload: Supports MP3, M4A, FLAC, and more via drag-and-drop or file selection.
-- **Spectrogram Visualization**: Displays frequency spectrum with logarithmic dB scaling and customizable color mapping.
+- Spectrogram Visualization: Displays frequency spectrum with logarithmic dB scaling and Spek-like color mapping.
-- **Metadata Display**: Shows file details like bitrate, sample rate, codec, and duration in a compact, expandable header.
+- Metadata Display: Shows file details like bitrate, sample rate, codec, and duration in a compact, expandable header.
-- **Professional Labels**: Frequency (Hz) on left, dB on right, time on bottom – matching industry standards.
+- Professional Labels: Frequency (Hz) on left, dB on right, time on bottom – matching industry standards.
-- **Performance Optimizations**: Downsampling for large files to ensure smooth rendering.
+- Performance Optimizations: Downsampling for large files to ensure smooth rendering.
-- **Cross-Browser Compatibility**: Uses Web Audio API with fallbacks for broad support.
+- Cross-Browser Compatibility: Uses Web Audio API with fallbacks for broad support.
-- **Static Deployment**: Runs entirely client-side with no backend required.
+- Static Deployment: Runs entirely client-side with no backend required.

 ## Demo